Frequently Asked Questions

 What is the minimum amount of renewable electricity required by state law?

-In addition, state law requires the purchase of a minimum amount of renewable energy from older renewable energy projects in New England, as well as from some other energy sources that are considered highly efficient but not renewable.
+In addition, state law requires the purchase of a minimum amount of renewable energy from older renewable energy projects in the New England region, as well as from some other energy sources that are considered highly efficient but not renewable.

 For more information, visit the Massachusetts Department of Energy Resources page on compliance information for the Renewable Portfolio Standard.

-Why should I opt up to Power Choice Green and receive 100% renewable electricity from New England?
+Why should I opt up to Power Choice Green and receive 100% renewable electricity?

-When you choose Power Choice Green option, 100% of your electricity will be generated by clean, renewable sources from New England, like the sun and the wind.
+When you choose the Power Choice Green option, 100% of your electricity will be generated by renewable resources, including an additional 20% from new energy projects in the New England region (MA Class I RECs) above the amount required by the state.

 Generating electricity using renewable energy sources like the sun and the wind does not create air pollution, and it does not emit the gases that cause climate change.

-Purchasing all of your electricity from renewable energy projects in New England creates a stronger market for locally produced renewable electricity and helps to drive the development of new renewable energy projects in New England.
+Purchasing more renewable electricity from new energy projects in the New England region above the state-required minimum helps to drive the development of new renewable energy projects in our region.
 It also supports the local jobs that go with those projects.